 3. Tap Print.

-4. After that, select your printer and adjust the number of copies.
-Depending on your platform and/or printer, you may adjust additional options.
-For example, on Android, tap the down arrow to adjust options.
-These might include paper size, paper orientation, specific pages to print, color or black and white, as well as one or two-sided printing.
+4. Next, select your printer and adjust the number of copies.
+Depending on your platform and/or printer, you may be able to adjust additional options.
+For example, on Android, you can tap the down arrow to adjust options.
+These might include paper size, paper orientation, specific pages to print, color vs. black and white printing, or two-sided printing.

-- How to create a drop-down list in Google Sheets (TechRepublic)
+- How to wrap text in Google Sheets (TechRepublic)

-- How to fix common printing problems in Microsoft Excel (TechRepublic)
+- How to use google Sheets data in Microsoft Power BI (TechRepublic)